Duration: 2 Years Full-time

 (c) provide evidence of competence in numeracy (GCSE grade C or above or equivalent – this requirement may be met within (b)) and

-(d) hold a BTEC Extended Diploma in Health and Social Care or a related Level 3 subject area, or 1 GCE A Level pass or equivalent
+(d) hold a BTEC Extended Diploma in Health and Social Care or a related Level 3 subject area, or 1 GCE A Level pass or equivalent (but a minimum of 48 UCAS points)

 OR as an alternative to (a), (b), (c) and (d):